-As the regiment prepares to depart Meryton, Lydia receives an invitation from the wife of Colonel Foster to come with the regiment to Brighton.
+As the regiment prepares to depart Meryton, Lydia receives an invitation from the wife of Colonel Forster to come with the regiment to Brighton.
 Elizabeth secretly asks Mr. Bennet to stop Lydia from going.
 Elizabeth urges him to realize how Lydia's flirty foolishness will hurt the family.
 But Mr. Bennet wants a quiet house and thinks Lydia must make her own mistakes.
 And besides, Colonel Forster will look after her.

 In the days following, Elizabeth encounters Wickham at a social event.
 He blushes when she asks if he knows Colonel Fitzwilliam.
 When Wickham asks how Darcy is doing, Elizabeth responds that she understands Darcy better now.
 Wickham gets the point, and they part.

 Elizabeth cannot be directly insulting to Wickham, but she lets him know that she knows about his sketchy past.
 She also admits to realizing and respecting why Darcy is the kind of man he is.